 Lambs are weaned and off to market.
 The wool from the winter shearing is sold.
 The ewes have a quiet restful break… until the rams are let out with them in November.

-The wines are prepared for bottling and left to settle before released.
+The wines are either sleeping in oak or being prepared for bottling then left to settle before their release.

 Weeding, weeding and more weeding.
 More jobs for Tony, we can’t let the to-do list ease up!